Ron Hines DVM PhD

 7) Some find that gentle pressure on a dog’s body has a calming effect – the same effect I mentioned for the thunder shirt.
 Body wraps come in many versions and styles and a figure-8 of elastic bandage or body wrap often accomplish the same goal.
 Calming caps™ can be quite helpful as well.

 8) Veterinarians also use pheromones more frequently now than they once did in attempt to sooth and calm their canine patients.
 These products can be sprayed on exam room surfaces and even the staff themselves.
-Despite the frequent use of these heavily-advertised products, we really do not know if they work or not. (ref)
+Despite the frequent use of these heavily-advertised products, we really do not know if they work or not. ( read here )

 Supplements, New Age And Complementary Medicine

-I mentioned Purina’s Calming Care®, Nutramax Cosequin Calm® and Solliquin® earlier.
+I mentioned Purina’s Calming Care®, Nutramax’s Cosequin Calm® and Solliquin® earlier.
 Besides those products, most of the major dog food manufacturers offer “calming recipe” dog foods or supplements that they claim are useful for the treatment of excitable dogs.
 None of them have any independent science backing up their claims.
-Some have even claim arsenic is a calming agent. (ref) The same goes for products containing magnolia and philodendron extracts and l-theanine from green tea. (ref)
+Some have even claim arsenic is a calming agent. ( read here ) The same goes for products containing magnolia and philodendron extracts and l-theanine from green tea. ( read here ) Others have tried aromatherapy using the scent of lavender and chamomile.
+Those treatments are probably harmless.
+Essential oils are best avoided. ( read here ) Bach flowers, energy channeling, reiki and other forms of complementary medicine are used by a subset of veterinarians in an attempt to lower your dog’s stress levels.
+They are things I know nothing about.
+If you feel that any of them helped you when you were under stress perhaps try them on your dog as well.

 The Dreaded Nail Trim